TERREMEMBER/znbase/docs/content/v2.2/yedis/_index.md

     weight: 2900
 ---

-The YEDIS API allows YugabyteDB to function as a persistent, resilient, auto-sharded, globally-distributed key-value database that is compatible with the Redis commands library.
+The YEDIS API allows ZNbaseDB to function as a persistent, resilient, auto-sharded, globally-distributed key-value database that is compatible with the Redis commands library.
 A Redis client can connect, send requests, and receive results from this API.

 {{< note title="Note" >}}
 <b>
-Yugabyte's current focus is on the two distributed SQL APIs, namely YSQL (Postgres-compatible fully-relational API) and YCQL (a semi-relational API with Cassandra QL roots).
+ZNbase's current focus is on the two distributed SQL APIs, namely YSQL (Postgres-compatible fully-relational API) and YCQL (a semi-relational API with Cassandra QL roots).
 Given that YEDIS is not a focus, it must be viewed as a deprecated API for new application development purposes.
 </b>

 While YEDIS supports many Redis data types (such as string, hash, set, sorted set and a new timeseries type) and commands, there are some notable exceptions at present.